alexjvr1/WPA.Pheasants/1_CallSNPsFromRef.md

 Script to map all pairs.
 This creates an array with all the file names, and then iterates through the array.
 An alteranative would be a separate array for the fwd and rev reads.

+Check that the script works before submitting it. e.g. run for one sample in the current directory.
+Note that when run locally, cd $PBS_O_WORKDIR changes the wd to the user home directory.
 ```
 #!/bin/bash
 #PBS -N WPAMapnew  ##job name